 Entering Your Home

 For the first week or two, the older dog and puppy should be continuously monitored to ensure the dogs are comfortable with one another.
 Follow your older dog’s regular routine.
-Begin establishing a routine for the puppy as well, to provide necessary structure.
+Begin establishing a routine for the puppy as well, to provide the necessary structure.

-Watching your dogs’ body language for the first several weeks will help you gauge how they’re reacting to one another.
+Watching your dogs’ body language for the first few weeks will help you gauge how they’re reacting to one another.
 If the puppy is young, he may not understand the body language of the adult dog very well.
 For instance, the puppy will likely want to engage in playtime even if the older dog is showing signs of discomfort.

 What body language should you watch out for?

-- Raised fur on the back of the neck/back
+- Raised fur on the back of the neck/back (hackles)

 - Prolonged stares

 What’s off limits when introducing your new puppy to your older dog?

 - Do not allow the older dog to bully the puppy